-Growing up with overcast skies in then green hills and forests of upstate NY, my first visit to New Mexico in 1992 left me in awe.
-I fell in love with the clarity of the landscape with its wide open vistas, the clear blue skis and the multi-colored rock formations.
+Growing up with overcast skies in the greenery and forests of upstate NY, after my first visit to New Mexico in 1992 I decided this is where I wanted to relocate to.
+I fell in love with the clarity of the landscape, its wide open vistas, the clear blue skis and the multi-colored rock formations.
 As an Architect involved with the visual world, I felt an immediate attraction to the land and sky, feeling a sense of freedom that the openness gave.
 The Native American Pueblos fascinated me.
 I could practically feel the spirituality that the Native Americans had (and have) with nature.

 Photography was always a hobby of mine but as soon as I saw all the wonderful fine art work in New Mexico, I knew I wanted to join the art community.
-I started taking a few workshops in pastel painting while I was the Facility Architect at TVI community college, and, then once I retired in 2002, I started devoting my full time to my art and within a few years expanded into oil painting as well.
+I started taking a few workshops in pastel painting while I was the Facility Architect at TVI Community College, and once I retired in 2002, I started devoting my full time to my art and within a few years expanded into oil painting as well.

 WHY am I an artist?
 It is something I feel I have to be.
-It was what I wanted to become at an early age before I really knew what being an artist actually entailed: creating my own interpretation of the environment I see around me.
+It was what I wanted to become at an early age before I really knew what being an artist met.
+I liked the idea of creating my own interpretation of the environment I see around me.

 It was in the ninth grade that I first envisioned myself being an artist.
-Then as I started looking at the homes in my neighborhood and environs, my desire to improve upon those designs led me to Architecture.
-That became the direction of my life.
+Then as I started looking at the homes in my neighborhood, my desire to improve upon those designs led me to Architecture.

-With over thirty years of architectural experience, my primary goal was to improve the lives of those who utilize the buildings, I was especially dedicated to creating interesting forms and spaces for the people to relate to the three dimensionality.
-This was the artist coming out in me.
+My primary goal during the thirty years of architectural practice was to improve the lives of those who utilize the buildings.
+It was important to create interesting forms and spaces to uplift the people experiencing the three dimensionality of the building.
+This was the artist in me

 Upon my graduation from Syracuse University with a professional degree in Architecture in 1959, I practiced several years in New York prior to moving to San Francisco.
 I spent a year full-time at the San Francisco Art Institute at which time I explored (in a somewhat metaphysical sense) the human form in relation to the forms and shapes of man’s surroundings and the energy it generated.

-I left the “painted ladies” (Victorian homes) of San Francisco and eventually settled in the magnificently painted desert of New Mexico.
-Inspired by the New Mexican landscape and adobe style dwellings which blend beautifully into the abstract rock formations and color of New Mexico, I found the “mix” which inspired me.
+I left the “painted ladies” (Victorian homes) of San Francisco and eventually settled in the ‘painted desert’ of New Mexico.
+Inspired by the New Mexican landscape and adobe style dwellings which blend beautifully into the abstract rock formations and color of New Mexico, I found the “mix” inspired me.
 I was drawn to the interplay of manmade structures with the angularity of Nature’s rock formations.

-I have tried to transfer the sensitivity I felt in the abstraction of architectural designs into the development of my artwork.
+I have tried to transfer the sensitivity I felt in the abstraction of architecture to nature into the my artwork.
 Having painting now since 1992 full time, I am finding what I believe is a balance of the relationships of color, shapes and movement.
-I am exploring the brilliancy of the ever-changing light of the New Mexican landscape.
-Now, I am pushing color towards its purer hues giving a greater vitality and life to my paintings.
+I try to bring out the brilliancy of the ever-changing light of the New Mexican landscape.
+Now, I am pushing color towards giving a greater vitality and life to my paintings.
 New Mexico is the place for color; I am finding the brilliance of pastels and the substance and fluidity of oils my media of choice.

 I endeavor to bring a sense of excitement to my viewers - to bring them into the painting and explore it--inviting them to visualize beyond the obvious.
 I hope to instigate a dialogue between nature and the geometry of man-made architectural creations.
 I enjoy the “rhythm” of being an artist.